Alfresco/alfresco-ng2-components/docs/process-services/process-list.component.md

 ### Setting Sorting Order for the list

-you can pass sorting order as shown in the example below:
+You can pass a sorting order as shown in the example below:

 ```ts
 // Possible values are : `created-desc`, `created-asc`, `ended-desc`, `ended-asc` |